 The good news is that arthritis, like many autoimmune conditions, can be reversed by following The Myers Way®.
 This proven approach is rooted in functional medicine, a medical approach that looks at how all the body’s systems interact and seeks to get them functioning optimally.
 Here are natural ways to treat your arthritis.

 Remove Gluten From Your Diet

-I recommend everyone remove gluten from their diets, however it is especially important to remove if you are suffering from arthritis because it is an inflammatory food!
+I recommend everyone remove gluten from their diets, however, it is especially important to remove it if you are suffering from arthritis because it is an inflammatory food!
 I also recommend removing all grains and legumes from your diet as well.
 These foods contain proteins known as lectins, which act as a natural pesticide for crops and can wreak havoc on the lining of your gut.

 Following an elimination diet helps you pinpoint which foods are triggering an inflammatory response.
 Changing your diet is the first step towards treating and reversing your arthritis naturally.

 Maintain an Optimal Weight